- SAP provides advice for remediating code for S/4HANA.

 “ – GekkoBrain

 Sounds easy right?
-So easy in fact, that PWC directors are commenting that it is quite natural to implement S/4HANA for 500 users or less in 6 to 9 months.
+So easy in fact, that PwC directors are commenting that it is quite natural to implement S/4HANA for 500 users or less in 6 to 9 months as we covered in the article How to Understand Forrester’s Fake S/4HANA TCO Study.
 The time required for the code remediation is one of the most obvious contradictory data points to the project estimates that are being proposed by consulting firms that are simply trying to sell S/4HANA projects that will be sold on pretenses and then lengthened out with change orders.

 The following quotation is far too charitable, but the last part of the quotation is certainly correct.

 “Although SAP’s tools do a great job of identifying the Simplification Items that are holding up your Systems Conversion, they offer very little to help you effectively manage your migration project.”

 In order to make sense of it all, we created this article.